sickle-in-africa/bde.notes-for-instructors/README.md

-# bde.notes-for-instructors
+# Notes for instructors

-notes for instructors intending to teach an iteration of the big data epidemiology course
+*notes for instructors intending to teach an iteration of the big data epidemiology course*